chihina/lego-mindstorms-ev3-micropython/README.md

 This repository include a micropython script for "LEGO MINDSTORMS EV3"

 # 1. Overview
+The project team consists of six people.
+I was mainly in charge of the program management.
 We want to sort 9 marbles into the square box separated 9 blocks.
 (We used red and blue and green marbles.
 We have three mables each color.)